Serverless and Segment, a Match Made in Data Heaven

-Data needs it’s own place to live (kinda), it's own strategy, and it's own infrastructure.
+Data needs its own place to live, its own strategy, and it's own infrastructure.

 Our team has adopted a consistent, safe and modular way to track user, admin and programmatic events on the server side using Serverless, event driven architecture and Segment.io.
 This convention allows us to move fast without requiring repeated changes to any of the code core to the business.
 It's a data team's dream to iterate on tracking without redeploying any critical path backend or frontend code.
 Let's break down how Serverless and Segment work together to create a modular and flexible data pipeline.

 We use AWS lambda function as our foundation for Serverless.
 With our event gateway we are able to listen for events emitted by any other server or frontend client.
 These events can then trigger modular and self-contained lambda functions.
 Event-driven architecture provides a safe and quick way to add functionality while limiting exposure to critical bugs.

 An analytics service that acts as a single API for all of your team's data sources and destinations.